Dividend Reinvestment Plan

 Who is eligible to participate in the Plan?

-Participation in the Plan is restricted to holders of Class A Shares who are residents of Canada for the purposes of the Tax Act (as defined below).
+Participation in the Plan is restricted to holders of Common Shares who are residents of Canada for the purposes of the Tax Act (as defined below).

 How do I enroll in the Plan?

-To participate in the Plan, you should contact the intermediary through which you hold your Class A Shares (the “CDS Participant”) to participate in the Plan.
+To participate in the Plan, you should contact the intermediary through which you hold your Common Shares (the “CDS Participant”) to participate in the Plan.

 Once you have enrolled in the Plan, participation continues automatically until you terminate it, or until the Plan is terminated.

-How will Class A Shares be purchased for participants under the Plan?
+How will Common Shares be purchased for participants under the Plan?

-Cash dividends payable on Class A Shares enrolled in the Plan will be aggregated and then used by the Plan Agent, to arrange for the purchase of Class A Shares, either on the open market through a registered broker-dealer on the Toronto Stock Exchange, or through a treasury issue by the Company at the discretion of the Board of Directors of the Company.
-These new Class A Shares issued pursuant to the Plan will be automatically enrolled in the Plan.
+Cash dividends payable on Common Shares enrolled in the Plan will be aggregated and then used by the Plan Agent, to arrange for the purchase of Common Shares, either on the open market through a registered broker-dealer on the Toronto Stock Exchange, or through a treasury issue by the Company at the discretion of the Board of Directors of the Company.
+These new Common Shares issued pursuant to the Plan will be automatically enrolled in the Plan.

-When will Class A Shares be purchased for participants?
+When will Common Shares be purchased for participants?

-For dividend reinvestment, Class A Shares will be purchased on the Dividend Payment Date (which is a date no later than the 15th day of the month or the immediately preceding Business Day in the event that the 15th day is not a Business Day) following a Dividend Record Date on which a Dividend has been declared.
-In the event that the Class A Shares available in the market on the Dividend Payment Date is insufficient, the Plan Agent will purchase the remaining shares from Treasury.
+For dividend reinvestment, Common Shares will be purchased on the Dividend Payment Date (which is a date no later than the 15th day of the month or the immediately preceding Business Day in the event that the 15th day is not a Business Day) following a Dividend Record Date on which a Dividend has been declared.
+In the event that the Common Shares available in the market on the Dividend Payment Date is insufficient, the Plan Agent will purchase the remaining shares from Treasury.

-What will be the price of the Class A Shares purchased under the Plan?
+What will be the price of the Common Shares purchased under the Plan?

-If Class A Shares are issued from treasury, the price will be 95% of the average of the daily volume weighted average trading prices of the Class A Shares on the Toronto Stock Exchange (the “TSX”) for the 10 trading days in the Trading Period on which at least a board lot of Class A Shares is traded, which price will not be less than the NRV per Class A Share.
+If Common Shares are issued from treasury, the price will be 95% of the average of the daily volume weighed average trading prices of the Common Shares on the TSX for the five trading days in the Trading Period on which at least a board lot of Common Shares is traded.

-The Company will announce by way of press release in dividend announcements whether purchases of Class A Shares under the Plan will be made on the open market or from treasury.
+The Corporation will announce by way of press release in dividend announcements whether purchases of Common Shares under the Plan will be made on the open market or from treasury.

 What kind of statements will I receive if I participate in the Plan?